Advancing Parameter Efficiency in Fine-tuning via Representation Editing: Experiments

-Lastly, we scale up to Llama-2 with $7$ billion parameters to verify the feasibility of applying RED on large-scale language models.
-Specifically, we selected Llama-2 (7B) as the base model and utilized full parameter fine-tuning, LoRA, and RED to fine-tune the model on UltraFeedback \cite{Cui2023UltraFeedbackBL} respectively.
-As for evaluation, we assessed the performance of these different methods across three widely used benchmarks: Open LLM Leaderboard\cite{open-llm-leaderboard}, AlpacaEval \cite{li2023alpacaeval}, and MT-Bench \cite{Zheng2023JudgingLW}.
-See Appendix \ref{appendix:hyperparameter_llama} for more details of the hyperparameter used in our experiments.
+We are interested in exploring whether RED can be effectively scaled to large neural networks containing billions of parameters.
+Therefore, we evaluated RED and compared it against full parameter fine-tuning and LoRA using LLaMA-2 up to $7$ billion parameters.
+Our assessments were conducted across three widely-used benchmarks: Open LLM Leaderboard \cite{open-llm-leaderboard}, AlpacaEval \cite{li2023alpacaeval}, and MT-Bench \cite{Zheng2023JudgingLW}.
+The implementation details of this experiment can be found in Appendix \ref{appendix:hyperparameter_llama}.

-Table \ref{tab:alpacaeval} presents the win rates on AlpacaEval of responses generated by models trained with different methods, compared to the reference responses from text-davinci-003.
-RED achieved a higher win rate even though the number of trainable parameters was $25,700$ times less than that of full parameter fine-tuning and $32$ times less than LoRA, indicating that the method of directly editing representations to fine-tune the model is still applicable to large-scale language models and can generate the response that humans prefer.
+Table \ref{tab:alpacaeval} presents the win rates obtained by different fine-tuning methods, compared against the reference responses generated by text-davinci-003 on the AlpacaEval.
+Remarkably, RED yielded the highest win rate, even though its number of trainable parameters was $25,700$ times less than that of full parameter fine-tuning and $32$ times less than that of LoRA.
+This suggests that the RED method, which directly edits hidden representations during the fine-tuning phase, continues to be effective for large language models, and the trained models are capable of generating high-quality responses.

-Moreover, Figure \ref{fig:mt-bench} shows the performance score achieved by these adaption methods on 1-turn questions of MT-Bench.
-RED's overall performance is comparable to other baselines, and it has achieved the best results in evaluating the capabilities of Humanities and Reasoning.
-RED also achieved good results on six datasets of Open LLM Leaderboard, as shown in Table \ref{tab:openllm}.
+Moreover, Figure \ref{fig:mt-bench} illustrates the performance scores achieved by three training methods on the 1-turn question-answer dataset from MT-Bench.
+The overall performance of RED is on par with other baseline methods, and it notably excels in assessing the capabilities of humanities and reasoning.
+As presented in Table \ref{tab:openllm}, RED also delivers competitive results on six distinct datasets from the Open LLM Leaderboard.